What is money laundering?

 What is behind the term money laundering?

-Money laundering is a criminal offence under Section 261 of the German Criminal Code.
-In very simple terms, money laundering can be understood as the smuggling of illegally obtained money into the legal financial and economic cycle.
+Money laundering is a criminal offence under Section 261 of the German Criminal Code (StGB).
+Put simply, money laundering refers to the process of introducing illegally obtained funds into the legal financial and economic system.

-Money laundering always requires a predicate offence, i.e. a criminal act such as drug trafficking, kidnapping, extortion, tax evasion or bribery.
-According to current legislation, every criminal offence is now covered and can lead to money laundering.
+Money laundering always involves a predicate offence – meaning a prior criminal act such as drug trafficking, kidnapping, extortion, tax evasion or bribery.
+Following a recent legal reform, any criminal offence can now serve as a predicate and thus lead to a charge of money laundering.

 Current blog articles

-When must a suspicious activity report be submitted?
+When must a suspicious activity report be filed?

-What is risk management under the Money Laundering Act?
+What is risk management under the German Anti-Money Laundering Act (GwG)?

 WordPress Cookie Notice by Real Cookie Banner